 COD or Chemical Oxygen Demand is the total measurement of all chemicals in the water that can be oxidized.
 TOC or Total Organic Carbon is the measurement of organic carbons.
 BOD- Biochemical Oxygen Demand is supposed to measure the amount of food (or organic carbons) that bacteria can oxidize.

-For the purposes of this training, we are going to use the term Biological Oxygen Demand as well, the two terms have been interchanged, but if you are taking a wastewater operators test, stick to the Biochemical term.
-The purpose of this training is to get the basic understanding of what is going on across your system.
+For the purposes of this wastewater training, we are going to use the term Biological Oxygen Demand as well, the two terms have been interchanged, but if you are taking a wastewater operators test for wastewater training, stick to the Biochemical term.
+The purpose of this wastewater training is to get the basic understanding of what is going on across your system.
 You cannot have a biochemical oxygen demand or biochemical reaction without including biology!
 We are trying to get the concept across that one of these test methods is using biology, microbiology to be exact.
 The other two are using strictly chemical tests to measure pollution.

 COD is usually a measurement of chemicals and the test is simple and easy to perform with the right equipment and can be done in 2 hours.
 BOD usually takes 5 days and TOC used to require large expensive pieces of equipment that could measure the sample in minutes, but was cost prohibitive.
 There are now test in tube kits that utilize COD digesters to run a test similar to a COD test method available to run a quick, simple and inexpensive TOC test.
 Below are more detailed specifics on each test.